pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   - `nccl`: Uses NCCL for fast synchronization.
 Supported for `both` mode.
   - `checkpoint`: Loads latest model from disk.
 Supported for `train`, `explore`, or `bench` mode.
 - `sync_interval`: Interval (in steps) of model weight synchronization between trainer and explorer.
+- `sync_offset`: Offset (in steps) of model weight synchronization between trainer and explorer.
+The explorer can run `sync_offset` steps before the trainer starts training.
 - `sync_timeout`: Timeout duration for synchronization.

 ---